 Nissan produced the Nissan Global Code of Conduct for all employees of the Nissan Group worldwide.
 To ensure thorough understanding of the code, training and education programs such as e-learning are provided and the company's compliance with laws and ethical standards is monitored by regional and local compliance committees, which report to the Global Compliance Committee.
-Nissan has also adopted an internal whistleblowing system.
-This allows employees to submit opinions, questions, requests or suspected compliance issues to Nissan's management.
+Nissan has also implemented a globally integrated whistleblowing system.
+This allows employees to report suspected compliance issues to Nissan's management.

 Nissan also has created sets of internal regulations globally covering the prevention of insider trading, personal information management, information security and prevention of bribery and corruption.
-Nissan makes efforts to prevent noncompliance and reputation risk to the company by implementing of various education and training programs.
+Nissan makes efforts to prevent noncompliance and reputation risk to the company by implementing various education and training programs.

-Business Continuity
+3 Business Continuity